DinodC/backtesting-mean-reverting-strategy/01_backtesting_trading_strategy.md

 ## How to Scrape S&P Constituents Tickers Using Python

 ## Introduction
 Backtesting is a tool to measure the performance of a trading strategy using historical data.
 The backtesting process consists of three parts: 1. determining the universe of securities where we will invest in (e.g. equity or fixed income?
-US or emerging markets?); 2. gathering historical data for the universe of securities; and 3. deciding where we to implement the trading strategy using the historical data collected.
+US or emerging markets?); 2. gathering historical data for the universe of securities; and 3. implementing a trading strategy using the historical data collected.

 In this article, I will discuss the initial step in the backtesting process: determining the universe of securities.
 If we focus our attention on trading US equities, then a natural choice is the Standard and Poor's 500 Index which is composed of shares of the 500 largest companies in the United States.
 The S&P 500 also provides the most liquid stocks.
 We can also consider the S&P MidCap 400 and S&P SmallCap 600 indices.